tsmonteiro/webapp_example_operator/docs/01_New_Project.md

 ##### 3.2.
 Running the WebApp

-Before developing our code, let's first see how do we run our WebApp.
+Before creating new screens, let's first see how do we run our WebApp.

-###### 3.2.1 Running from the Library

 The standard method of running a WebApp is by pressing the **Run** button after installing the WebApp in the library.
 Before doing that, however, we need to build the project.

 In the root folder of the project, run the <code>flutter build web</code> command.
 One this is done, go into the **build/web** folder and open the <code>index.html</code>.
 Remove the <code>\<base href="/"\></code> line.
 This line interferes with how Tercen serves up WebApp pages, so if it is not removed, your WebApp will not be displayed.